trg1984/SymCalc.js/README.md

 -------
 MIT license.
 Have fun.
 Please send bug fixes back as pull requests so I can merge them to the project.

-About the reference programming language implementation
+About the Reference Programming Language Implementation
 -------------------------------------------------

 The reference programming language is made for a backend of a calculator.
 Therefore it does not have any of the fancy things one might expect from a programming language.
 Feel free to extend/modify the language for your personal needs.

-Cheat sheet for the reference programming language
+Cheat Sheet for the Reference Programming Language
 --------------------------------------------------
 * sum: Sum of elements given as a list.
 * sub: Substract a list of elements from left to right.